mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Search
 -------------
-<% if !js? %> **Opening note:** If you are building a web application, you may be more interested in using our [javascript client](https://github.com/algolia/algoliasearch-client-js) to send queries.
+<% if !js? && !cmd? %> **Opening note:** If you are building a web application, you may be more interested in using our [javascript client](https://github.com/algolia/algoliasearch-client-js) to send queries.
 It brings two benefits: (i) your users get a better response time by avoiding to go through your servers, and (ii) it will offload your servers of unnecessary tasks.<% end %>

-To perform a search, you just need to initialize the index and perform a call to the search function.<br/>
+<% if cmd? %>To perform a search, you have just to specify the index name and the query.<% else %>To perform a search, you just need to initialize the index and perform a call to the search function.<% end %>

 You can use the following optional arguments:

 ### Query parameters